enkidevs/curriculum/data-analysis-with-python/core/intro-jupyter-lab/jupyter-interface.md

 ---
 ## Practice

-To create a new `Launcher` you need to go to:
+To create a new `Launcher` you can either go to ??? or ???.

-???

 - File -> New Launcher
+- press the `+` button on the `File Browser` tab.
+- press the add button on the `Open Tabs` tab.
 - Open -> Launcher -> New

 ---